deathbreakfast/math-helper/MATH_CONCEPTS.md

 ## XP Multipliers

 ### Overview
 Achievements provide XP multipliers that are applied to the base XP earned from correct answers.
-Each achievement tier has its own multiplier value that is added to the total multiplier for the session.
+Each achievement tier has its own multiplier value that contributes to the total multiplier for the session.

 ### How It Works
 - Each achievement tier has an **XP Multiplier** value stored in an array matching the EXP array size
+- Multipliers are stored as **factors** (e.g., 1.01, 1.03, 1.32) but treated as **bonus deltas** in calculation
-- Multipliers are **additive** - all multipliers from achievements earned during a session are added together
+- Multipliers are **additive as deltas** - all multipliers from achievements earned during a session are converted to deltas (factor - 1.0) and summed
+- Total multiplier calculation: `total_multiplier = 1.0 + sum(deltas)`
+  - Example: factors 1.03 and 1.32 → deltas 0.03 and 0.32 → total = 1.0 + 0.03 + 0.32 = 1.35
 - The total multiplier is then applied to the base XP from correct answers
-- The last tier (divine/champion) always has a multiplier of **4.50**
-- Other tiers increment by 0.01 starting from 1.01 (e.g., 1.01, 1.02, 1.03, ..., 1.10, 4.50)
+- Display: Individual multipliers shown as deltas (x0.03, x0.32), total shown as full multiplier (x1.35)

 ### Achievement XP Multiplier Format
 - Stored as an array matching the EXP array size